Uma Thurman: Early life

 Uma Karuna Thurman was born on April 29, 1970, in Boston, Massachusetts.
-Her father, Robert Thurman, is a professor of Indo-Tibetan Buddhist Studies and an author, who lived as an ordained Buddhist monk for three years.
-Her mother, Nena von Schlebrügge, a high-fashion model, was born in Mexico City to a German nobleman and a Swedish model, Birgit Holmquist.
+Her father, Robert Thurman, was a professor of Indo-Tibetan Buddhist Studies and an author who lived as an ordained Buddhist monk for three years.
+Her mother, Nena von Schlebrügge, a high-fashion model, was born in Mexico City to a German nobleman and Birgit Holmquist, a Swedish model.

-Thurman received a Buddhist upbringing, and spent altogether around two years in Almora, Uttarakhand, India.
+Thurman spent altogether around two years in Almora, Uttarakhand, India.
 She grew up mostly in Amherst, Massachusetts, where she went to Amherst Regional Junior High School, then moved to Woodstock, New York.
-She has three brothers, Ganden (b.
-1967), Dechen Karl (b.
-1973), and Mipam (b.
-1978), and a half-sister named Taya (b.
-1961), from her father's previous marriage.
+She has three brothers, Ganden (born 1967), Dechen Karl (born 1973), and Mipam (born 1978), and a half-sister named Taya (born 1961), from her father's previous marriage.
 Thurman's first cousin once removed is Swedish soccer player Max von Schlebrügge.
+Thurman has dyslexia, and has been open about her struggles with the condition.

 She is described, in a 2004 biography, as having been an awkward and introverted girl who was teased for her appearance and unusual name (sometimes using the name "Uma Karen" instead of her birth name).
 When Thurman was ten years old, a friend's mother suggested a nose job.
 As a child, she suffered bouts of body dysmorphic disorder.
 She attended Amherst Public Schools, where in eighth grade she discovered her love of acting.
 At age 14, she attended Northfield Mount Hermon School, a preparatory school in Massachusetts, where talent scouts noticed her performance as Abigail in a production of The Crucible and offered her the chance to act professionally; she then dropped out to pursue an acting career.